dlight-js/homepage/apps/homepage/public/docs/getting-started/introduction.md

 In recent years, thanks to React and other frameworks, JSX has become the go-to way to build user interfaces.
 But here's the catch – JSX is not a silver bullet.
 JSX and all HTML/XML, are primarily designed for machines, not humans.
 The opening tag paired with a closing tag makes your code quite bulky.
 And we like jsx because IT'S JS, right?
 But the whole syntax -- to create an element, or to set a property -- isn't that JS, is it?

 So, how does DLight.js handle this problem -- making UI building more js?
 We've done three delicate designs to approach this problem.

 ## Function Called View Declarations
-We love to make everything a function and just call it.
-It can modular our code and simpler our life.
-So here in DLight, we're using a way of "function-call" to build ui views.
+We love to make everything a function call.
+It can modularize our code and simplify our life.
+So here in DLight, we're using a form of function calling to build UI views.
 Let's recall how we declare an element in jsx:
 ```jsx [jsx]
 <div>Hello world</div>
 ```